ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 ## Active Queue Management (AQM) {#aqm}

-proposed congestion control algorithm SHOULD be evaluated under a variety of bottleneck queue disciplines.
+The proposed congestion control algorithm SHOULD be evaluated under a variety of bottleneck queue disciplines.
 The effect of an AQM discipline can be hard to detect by Internet evaluation.
 At a minimum, a proposal should reason about an algorithm's response to various AQM disciplines.
 Simulation or empirical results are, of course, valuable.